Western Schism

 The Western Schism, also known as the Great Divide, the Great Occidental Schism, the Schism of 1378, or the Great Western Schism (Magnum schisma occidentale, Ecclesiae occidentalis schisma), was a split within the Catholic Church lasting from 20 September 1378 to 11 November 1417, in which bishops residing in Rome and Avignon simultaneously claimed to be the true pope, and were eventually joined by a line of Pisan claimants in 1409.
 The event was driven by international rivalries, personalities and political allegiances, with the Avignon Papacy in particular being closely tied to the French monarchy.

-The papacy had resided in Avignon since 1309, but Pope Gregory XI returned to Rome in 1377.
+The papacy had resided in Avignon since 1309, but Gregory XI returned to Rome in 1377.
 The Catholic Church split in September 1378, when, following Gregory XI's death and Urban VI's subsequent election, a group of French cardinals declared his election invalid due to intimidation and violence and, in the presence of three Italian cardinals, elected Clement VII, who claimed to be the true pope.
 As Roman claimant, Urban VI was succeeded by Boniface IX, Innocent VII and Gregory XII.
 Clement VII was succeeded as Avignon claimant by Benedict XIII.

 Following several attempts at reconciliation, the Council of Pisa (1409) declared that both Gregory XII and Benedict XIII were heretical and schismatic, and elected another pope, Alexander V.

-The schism was finally resolved when Alexander V’s successor as Pisan claimant, Antipope John XXIII, called the Council of Constance (1414–1418).
-The Council arranged for the renunciation of both Roman pope Gregory XII and Pisan antipope John XXIII.
-The Avignon antipope Benedict XIII was excommunicated, while Pope Martin V was elected and reigned from Rome.
+The schism was finally resolved when Alexander V's successor as Pisan claimant, John XXIII, called the Council of Constance (1414–1418).
+The Council arranged for the renunciation of both the Roman Gregory XII and the Pisan John XXIII.
+The Avignonian Benedict XIII was excommunicated, while Martin V was elected and reigned from Rome.